ParallelSSH/parallel-ssh/.github/CONTRIBUTING.rst

     A) If the error is from a Python traceback, include it in the bug report.

-    B) We also need to know what platform you're running (Windows, macOS, Linux, etc.), the version of your Python interpreter, and the version of parallel-ssh, and related packages that you were running when the bug occurred.
+    B) We also need to know what platform you're running (Windows, Mac OS X, Linux, etc.), the version of your Python interpreter, the version of parallel-ssh, and related packages that were used when the bug occurred.

 There is also an issue template to help with creating issues.

 6) **Submit the bug**.

 By default `GitHub`_ will email you to let you know when new comments have been made on your bug.
 In the event you've turned this feature off, you